hexensemble/cli-town-generator/README.md

 Generated towns can be "explored" using my [CLI Town Explorer](https://github.com/hexensemble/cli-town-explorer).

-Everything is configurable via a settings file for customization.
+Everything is configurable via `settings.toml` for customization.

 You can even manually edit a generated DOT file then reimport it to generate the corresponding town data.